Back to All Articles

 What Happens When You Use Too Much Toothpaste?

 Most traditional kinds of toothpaste contain fluoride, which is a substance that helps prevent tooth decay and strengthens teeth.
-Although this powerful ingredient is generally considered safe, if your little ones ingest too much while their adult teeth are still forming, they can develop dental fluorosis.
+Although fluoride is generally considered safe, if children ingest too much while their adult teeth are still forming, they can develop dental fluorosis.

 You see, fluoride in higher concentration tends to mix with the other minerals that are trying to develop in your child’s teeth.
 We have multiple minerals that make up our teeth, and too much fluoride will basically change the ratios as your teeth are still developing.
 This can cause them to become stained or discolored, and in severe cases, even affect the quality of their surface, making them not as smooth.
 Those with dental fluorosis are also more susceptible to decay and breakdown.